Meet the Team

 csiqueir@uci.edu

-My name is Carolina and I am a second year Pharmacological Sciences PhD student.
-I graduated from Penn State in 2018 with a B.S. in Biotechnology and worked on antibody-drug conjugate technology for PADCEVTM at Seagen for three years.
-My research focuses on the generation of an analog-specific protein methyltransferase to identify methylation substrates, and studying the role of methylation in cancer.
+My name is Carolina and I am a 5th year Pharmacological Sciences PhD student.
+I graduated from Penn State in 2018 with a B.S. in Biotechnology and worked on antibody-drug conjugate technology for PADCEVTM at Seagen (now Pfizer) for three years.
+My research focuses on how lysosomes and cell metabolism engage in a two-way regulatory loop in health and disease.
 In my free time I enjoy hiking, going to the beach, and chasing after my dog, Flaca.

 Laurence Seabrook